nathangendler/Nanobody_Diffusion/README.md

 - Preparing and processing amino acid sequence data for machine learning
 - Training a diffusion model to generate nanobody sequence generation
 - Create new nanobody amino acid sequences from random data using model
-- Script to visualize sequence data and model outputs
+- Scripts to visualize sequence data and model outputs

 ## Results